Janome Memory Craft 500E vs Brother PE900: Embroidery Space or Guided Simplicity?

 A workbench can be a dedicated drilling station or the place where every part of the project passes through.

 Small yards do not leave much room for a garden that spreads wherever it wants.
+Once planting starts eating into a walkway, a patio edge, or the last open.

 Metal detecting gloves do two different jobs: they either help you keep control of the detector and recovery tools, or they help you survive rough ground.